weizhenwei/openDMD-old/README.md

 openMD
 ======

-a motion detection project for domestic use.
+a distributed motion detection project for domestic use.